robertnthomas/Tagsmiths-Authoring/com.tagsmiths.authoring.1.3/readme.txt

 choose from in section has been reduced from 63 to 32 because inline-level elements are no longer available as child elements for section.
-Rest assured that text and each of the excluded inline elements can still be entered under ia paragraph in section.
+Rest assured that text and each of the excluded inline elements can still be entered under a paragraph in section.

 This plugin has also refactored the shell DTDs from the DITA technical communications package (concept, glossterm, reference,